Differentially Private Release of Event Logs for Process Mining

-A database $D$ is a set of attributes with values drawn from a universe $U$.
-A tuple is an instance in the database, which is a collection of values of a set of attributes $A= A_1, A_2, ..., A_m$, where $m$ is the number of attributes in $D$.
-A tuple corresponds to an individual who requires their privacy to be maintained.
-An individual may contribute to more than one tuple.
-A mechanism $M: D \rightarrow Range (M)$ maps a database $D$ to a particular distribution of values $Range(M)$ (e.g., to a vector of real numbers).
-A privacy mechanism $M$ can be either unbounded or bounded $\epsilon$-differentially private ($\epsilon$-DP).
-An unbounded $\epsilon$-DP mechanism makes it hard to distinguish two databases that differ in the \emph{presence} of one tuple~\cite{dwork2006}.
-A bounded $\epsilon$-DP mechanism makes it hard to distinguish two databases that differ in the \emph{value} of one tuple.
+This paper proposes a differentially-private mechanism to anonymize the event log.
+A privacy mechanism $M: L \rightarrow Range (M)$ maps an event log $L$ to a particular distribution of values $Range(M)$ (e.g., to a vector of real numbers).
+A mechanism $M$ can be either unbounded or bounded $\epsilon$-differentially private ($\epsilon$-DP).
+An unbounded $\epsilon$-DP mechanism makes it hard to distinguish two event logs that differ in the \emph{presence} of one trace~\cite{dwork2006}.
+A bounded $\epsilon$-DP mechanism makes it hard to distinguish two event logs that differ in the \emph{attribute values} of one trace.